|

 How it happens:

+The green beans are first soaked in water until the ideal level of hydration/moisture to remove caffeine is achieved.
+This process also washes away any excess dirt that may remain on the beans.
 The beans are then dropped into large water tanks along with the GCE and circulated aggressively for 8-10 hours.
 The caffeine molecules bind to the GCE, effectively removing up to 99% of caffeine molecules from the beans.
 Everything is then sent through a carbon filter which attracts the GCE/caffeine bonded molecules and leaves the beans to pass through the filter caffeine free.
 The leftover GCE/caffeine bonded molecules (referred to as carbon) is then sent away to a furnace to burn off the caffeine.
 This is so the GCE can be regenerated, improved and reused.
 This means they do not need to re-create fresh GCE for every extraction process.
 Post decaf process the coffee beans are dried, packed and ready to be shipped to roasters.

 The infographic below (Provided by Swiss Water Decaffeinated processes inc.) explains the process.